MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/04-OpenAI-NL-SQL.md

     // }
     ```

-1. The API server will automatically rebuild the TypeScript code and restart the server after you save the *openAI.ts* file.
+1. Save *openAI.ts*.
+The API server will automatically rebuild the TypeScript code and restart the server.

 1. Go back to the browser, and enter *Select all table names* into the **Custom Query** input.
 Select **Run Query**.
 Are table names displayed?

 1. Enter *Select all function names.* into the **Custom Query** input and select **Run Query** again.
 Are function names displayed?

-1. QUESTION: You added a rule into the GPT prompt that said to not allow table, function, or procedure names, so why did the Azure OpenAI model still return a SQL query to retrieve those values?
+1. QUESTION: You added a rule into the GPT prompt that said to not allow table, function, or procedure names.
+Why did the Azure OpenAI model return a SQL query to retrieve those values?

     ANSWER: AI may generate unexpected results even if you have specific rules in place.
 This is a good example of why you need to plan your prompt text carefully, but also plan to add a post-processing step into your code to handle cases where you receive unexpected results.

 1. Go back to *server/openAI.ts* and locate the `isProhibitedQuery()` function.
 This is an example of post-processing code that can be run after Azure OpenAI returns results.
 Notice that it sets the `sql` property to an empty string if prohibited keywords are returned in the generated SQL query.

-    > [!NOTE]
-    > It's important to note that this is only demo code.
-There may be other prohibited keywords required to cover your specific use cases if you choose to convert natural language to SQL.
-This is a feature that you must plan for and use with care to ensure that only valid SQL queries are returned and run against the database.
-In addition to prohibited keywords, you will also need to factor in security as well.

     ```typescript
     function isProhibitedQuery(query: string): boolean {